aiyus2020/audio-player/README.md

 # audio-player
-audio player app with customized playing features like: progress slide, play/pause and stop. built with HTML,CSS and javascript. click https://aiyus2020.github.io/audio-player/ to access site. thank you
+audio player app with customized playing features like: progress slide, play/pause and stop. built with HTML,CSS and javascripts. click https://aiyus2020.github.io/audio-player/ to access site. thank you